 Children who experience trauma are also known to have physical changes in their brains.
 This includes the size of their hippocampus, which is responsible for regulating memory.
 This part of the brain is also in charge of the cingulum-hippocampus projection, which plays a leading role in emotional processing and regulation.
 These changes will affect the child for the rest of their life.

 Because of this, people exposed to trauma when they were a child are most likely to develop depression and anxiety as they grow up.
-They also have increased vulnerability to addiction and may end up needing a drug rehab program down the road.
+They also have increased vulnerability to addiction and may need a drug or alcohol rehab program down the road.

 Addiction as a Coping Mechanism